earthly/website/blog/_posts/2023-06-09-python-data-classes-vs-namedtuples.md

 Since Python 3.6, you can use `NamedTuple` from the [typing]() module to add type hints for fields.

 <show the list of tuples [(field_name,type),...] syntax here>

+Here's how you can add type hints to the `BookNT` named tuple:

 ~~~{.python caption="main.py"}
 BookNT = NamedTuple(